 Here are some tips to make sure this applesauce banana bread turns out perfect every time!

-• Please follow the recipe for best results: I can’t stress enough that baking is a science and 99% times deviations from original recipe result in baking fails.
+• Please follow this quick bread recipe: I can’t stress enough that baking is a science and 99% times deviations from original recipe result in baking fails.

 • Don’t over mix the batter.
 If you overmix the batter, gluten will develop causing tough banana bread.
 You only need to mix until wet and dry ingredients are combined.